 Test the temperature of the griddle by making a tiny pancake and adjust the temperature accordingly.
 Not hot enough means slow cooking which makes tough pancakes and too hot and it burns.

 Ladle the batter onto the heated griddle.
 Use a 1/4 cup measuring cup to make perfect sized pancakes that are evenly sized.
-Sprinkle frozen blueberries on top of each raw pancake.
+Sprinkle 4 to 5 frozen blueberries on top of each raw pancake.
 No need to thaw the berries before cooking.
 The contact of the frozen blueberries on the heated griddle will thaw the blueberries.
 If you put the blueberries into the raw batter and mix you will have overmixed and deflated pancakes.

 Cook for 2 to 3 minutes on medium-high.
 You’ll know when to flip them when the edges are dry and bubbles have formed and popped around the edges.

 You can use a spatula to check if they are nicely browned on the bottom.
 If the pancakes are too floppy to flip, they aren’t cooked enough.
 If they are getting brown before they’re ready to flip, turn down the heat.

 Don’t flip too soon.
 And only flip once or you will deflate the bubbles.
 Don’t press down on the pancakes while they’re cooking or that will result in a flat pancakes.
 Continue to cook until done.